Dream Job: Italy's Nutella maker seeks 60 taste testers - no experience necessary

 If you love Nutella – and let's face it, few of us don't – the maker of the famed Italian chocolate and hazelnut spread has a potential job for you.

-The Ferrerro company, which makes Nutella, Ferrero Rocher chocolates and other sweet treats is looking for 60 "sensory judges" who will be paid for tasting its products.
+The Ferrero company, which makes Nutella, Ferrero Rocher chocolates and other sweet treats, is looking for 60 "sensory judges" who will be paid for tasting its products.

-Nutella has such worldwide demand that mini-riots broke out in France back in January when discounted containers of the rich spread went on sale.
-It's so popular that U.S. discount warehouse club chain Costco this year started offering its own version.
+Nutella has such worldwide demand that mini-riots broke out in France in January when discounted containers of the rich spread went on sale.
+It's so popular that U.S. discount warehouse club chain Costco started offering its own version this year.

-The job ad was published by Openjobmetis for Soremartec Italia srl, which is Rerrero's research and development company.
+The job ad was published by Openjobmetis for Soremartec Italia, which is Ferrero's research and development company.

 There's just one catch.

-You have to be ready, able and willing to relocate to Ferrero's headquarters in Alba, located in Italy's northwest Piedmont region.
-That's the area famed for its white truffles, not to mention, Barolos, Barbarescos and other fine wines.
+You have to be ready, able and willing to relocate to Ferrero's headquarters in Alba in Italy's northwest Piedmont region.
+That's the area famed for its white truffles, not to mention Barolos, Barbarescos and other fine wines.

 Got your suitcase packed?